 The process of becoming an OD Process Consultant requires a great degree of skills and knowledge to help clients.

-The skilled OD Process Practitioner must able to build strong relationships, engage with the client to gain trust, have empathy toward what the client is sharing, willingness to be their trusted advisor, and flexible to adapt to client needs.
-To be effective, the OD Process Practitioner must learn to deal with complexity, interdependence, diversity, and instability.
-If the OD Process Practitioner attempts to use a particular consulting approach that is counterintuitive to the client’s need or style, it limits their effectiveness.
-The OD Process Practitioner must provide clients with opportunities for self-discovery and encourage learning.
+The skilled OD Process Professional must able to build strong relationships, engage with the client to gain trust, have empathy toward what the client is sharing, willingness to be their trusted advisor, and flexible to adapt to client needs.
+To be effective, the OD Process Professional must learn to deal with complexity, interdependence, diversity, and instability.
+If the OD Process Professional attempts to use a particular consulting approach that is counterintuitive to the client’s need or style, it limits their effectiveness.
+The OD Process Professional must provide clients with opportunities for self-discovery and encourage learning.

-To understand how the OD Process Practitioner role is evolving, we must look at several approaches.
+To understand how the OD Process Professional role is evolving, we must look at several approaches.

 Humble Inquiry Approach